Poscholars image

 paragraph

 I welcome you to this blog post scholar.
-You see you are one step towards scoring high in your UTME exams. you have
+You see you are one step towards scoring high in your UTME exams. you have showed interest in knowledge already by landing on this page.
+We are able to empathise with students thats why we started generating summaries and points for each topic in the Jamb syllabus.

 paragraph

-from the Jamb syllabus.
+In this post, we have enumerated a good number of points from the topic National Income which was extracted from the Jamb syllabus.
 I would advice you pay attention to each of the point by knowing and understanding them by heart.
+Happy learning.

 paragraph